lsst-sitcom/sitcomtn-003/index.rst

 According to the rotator operator's manual :cite:`rotatorManual`, while looking from the sky, a positive rotation angle is counterclockwise.
 This is opposite of the azimuth angle as defined in the OCS.

 When the rotator angle is non-zero, the CCS is rotated around the optical axis, along with the science sensors and wavefront sensors.
-But the commands we send to M1M3, M2, and the hexapods will still need to be their own CS, in order for the commands to be interpreted properly.
+But the commands we send to M1M3, M2, and the hexapods will still need to be their own CSs, in order for the commands to be interpreted properly.
 So we have to ``de-rotate`` somewhere in the AOS pipeline.
 The possible options are -

 #.
 Rotate the images (from the CCS into the OCS).
 This is not a good option - rotating CCD images involves intensity interpolation, which introduces additional noise.
 For example, astigmatisms have all their signal in the donut boundary, and 200nm of astigmatism only shifts the boundary by about 1/3 pixels.
 This can easily get lost in image rotation.
 #.
 Rotate the senM (so that the Zernikes are still in the CCS while the AOS commands are in the OCS).
 The senM can be rotated analytically since it is based on an axisymmetric system.
 Only the Zernikes need to be rotated, in both the orientation (pupil coordinates) and their positions relative to the field center (image coordinates).
 A function will need to be developed to create a senM in real time using the camera rotation angle as the input.
 Mathematically this should not be hard to do, but it will be less intuitive for debugging when things go wrong.
 That is why we prefer the next option, at least during early commissioning.
 We can reconsider this option after things appear to work correctly with the next option.